danielecampione/open_teradata_viewer/readme.txt

 This section highlights issues that you should be aware of when upgrading to this release of the Teradata JDBC Driver.
 Please refer to the Teradata JDBC Driver Reference for more information about the driver.

+This release includes changes to address the following issues, originally included in release 16.20.00.11:

+JDBC-191761 Eliminate tdgssconfig.jar
+JDBC-191760 Remove AES-GCM from default QoP list to avoid Error 8028 JDBC-191559 TeraGss Java Build and Unit Test Fail due to new error message added in TDGSS JDBC-190984 TeraGssJAVA: TD2 and LDAP logons not working against 13.0 Teradata

 This release includes changes to address the following issues, originally included in release 16.20.00.10: